alikaragoz/DaisyChain/README.md

 })
 ```

-This can go pretty far, it is also know as the *callback hell*.
+This can go pretty far, it is also known as *callback hell*.
 It's not very flexible and hard to read.

-With **DaisyChain** the above code looks like this:
+With **DaisyChain** we can rewrite that same code like this:

 ```swift
 let chain = DaisyChain()